ow2-proactive/scheduling/README.txt

 *** Quick start :

-* Set JAVA_HOME environment variable to the directory where 1.5 or greater JDK
+* Set JAVA_HOME environment variable to the directory where java 1.5 or greater is located.

-* Start a command shell and go into the bin/[os] directory into your installed scheduler home path.
+* Start a command shell and go into the bin/[os] directory of your installed scheduler home path.
 You can start the scheduler by launching the startScheduler.[sh|bat] script.
-If run without an argument, it will first start a Resources Manager on the local host and deploy 4 nodes.
-Then the scheduler will be started and connected to this resource Manager.
-Scheduler is starting sequence, that is finished when the line:
+If ran without argument, it starts a Resource Manager on the local host and deploy 4 nodes.
+Scheduler finishes its starting sequence when the following line is displayed:
-	 Scheduler successfully created on rmi://hostname:port/ is displayed.
-At this point, ProActive Scheduler is started with 4 nodes available.
+	 Scheduler successfully created on rmi://hostname:port/ At this point, ProActive Scheduler is started with 4 free nodes.

 A database is used to store ProActive Scheduler activities and to offer fault tolerance.The database is configured in the 'hibernate.cfg.xml' file in the 'config/database/hibernate' directory.

 * You can now submit a job.
-To do so, you can use the command-line controller.Just start the userScheduler.[sh|bat] script with proper
+To do so, use the command-line controller.
-parameters:
+Just start the userScheduler.[sh|bat] script with proper parameters:
-~> userScheduler.[sh|bat] --submit ../../samples/jobs_descriptors/Job_8_tasks.xml
+~> userScheduler.[sh|bat] --submit ../../samples/jobs_descriptors/Job_PI.xml

-You will requested for login and password, and then the Job_PI.xml is submitted to the scheduler.
-If you need a login and password, a default couple one is demo:demo.There are many other jobs examples in job_descriptors directory.
+You will be requested for login and password, and then the Job_PI.xml is submitted to the scheduler (use for instance demo:demo).
+You may find many other jobs examples in samples/job_descriptors directory.

-* The scheduler is now scheduling this job.
-For further information, please refers to the Scheduler documentation; an administration guide will help you to tune the scheduler, and user guide will explain how to build and submit jobs.
+* For further information, please refers to the Scheduler documentation; the administration guide will help you to tune the scheduler, and the user guide will explain how to build and submit jobs.

 *** Compilation :